 What is a CEU?

-An internationally recognized system, Continuing Education Units (CEUs) ensure professionals stay current in their education and institutions meet program standards.
-CEUs are generally calculated as one unit equals 10 education hours.
-Many certified professionals must complete CEUs annually.
-These can be earned through accredited continuing education courses.
-A benefit of joining a professional association is access to continuing education opportunities.
+Joining a professional association offers access to continuing education opportunities.
 Professional associations also update members on the number of required CEUs each year.
 Association membership is not required to complete CEUs.

 Is AHIMA the Only Accrediting Agency for Medical Billing and Coding Programs?

 AHIMA is not the only accrediting agency for medical billing and coding programs, although it is the only agency that accredits full degrees.
-AHIMA reviews and approves the institution's curriculum, allowing for unique programs that meet stringent standards.
-All of the institutions that offer AHIMA approved coding programs are regionally accredited.
+AHIMA reviews and approves an institution's curriculum, allowing for unique programs that meet stringent standards.
+All of the institutions that offer AHIMA-approved coding programs hold regional accreditation.

 How Much Does it Cost to Sit for the CCS Exam?